List of Turkish football champions: Performances

 Over the history of the Turkish football championships 15 different clubs have won the title.
 The most successful club are Fenerbahçe with 28 titles to their credit, most of those coming in Süper Lig competition.
 They are also the most successful pre-Süper Lig club with 9 titles overall in that era, 6 of them won in the National Division and 3 in the former Turkish Football Championship.

 All-time performance (1924–present)

-In the table below all national championship titles since 1924 are included, including the former Turkish Football Championship and National Division, which are denied and not recognised by the Turkish Football Federation, even though they were official championships organised by the TFF itself.
+In the table below all national championship titles since 1924 are included, including the former Turkish Football Championship and National Division, which are denied and not recognized by the Turkish Football Federation, even though they were official championships organized by the TFF itself.